xenoncolt/tynispace-rpc/README.md

 <details>
 <summary>Click to expand</summary>

-If you have any questions, comments, or concerns, please create a Issue [here](https://github.com/xenoncolt/tynispace-rpc/issues)
+If you have any questions, comments, or concerns, please create a issue [here](https://github.com/xenoncolt/tynispace-rpc/issues)
 </details>